FALCON: False-Negative Aware Learning of Contrastive Negatives in Vision-Language Alignment: Experiments

 \subsection{Compatibility with BLIP-2}

-To evaluate the general applicability of FALCON to other VLP frameworks, we examined its compatibility with BLIP-2 \cite{li2023blip}, a recent VLP model demonstrating strong performance across various multimodal tasks.
+To evaluate the applicability of FALCON to other vision-language frameworks, we examined its compatibility with BLIP-2 \citep{li2023blip}, a BLIP-family model demonstrating strong performance across various multimodal tasks.
 Unlike ALBEF, BLIP-2 replaces the masked language modeling (MLM) loss with image-grounded text generation (ITG) loss as its generative objective.
 Accordingly, we adopted the ITG loss as a proxy for cross-modal alignment when applying FALCON to BLIP-2.
 We pretrained all models on the MSCOCO dataset.
-As shown in Table~\ref{table:blip}, FALCON yields significant performance gains within the BLIP-2 architecture, demonstrating its applicability to BLIP-family model.
+As shown in Table~\ref{table:blip}, FALCON yields significant performance gains within the BLIP-2 architecture over most of the tasks, indicating that its benefits extend to vision-language models built on alternative generative objectives that jointly leverage text and image encoder information.